mickeys/writing-portfolio/README.md

 Distance and urgency spurred me to write on-board telemetry within the constraints of the older operating system, how to remotely capture this time-based ephemeral information, how to combine all these data sets without worry of loss from collision, how to programmatically process and trim the data, and lastly, how to automatically create informative charts.

-The first entry here is my write-up on how I wrote self-modifying GNU Plot code to meet my needs, the following two are examples of how I write and document code.
+The first entry here is my write-up on how I wrote self-modifying GNU Plot code to meet my needs.
+The following two are examples of how I write and document code.

 * [battstat.sh](https://github.com/mickeys/my_android_utilities/blob/master/battstat.sh?ts=4) is the deployed code (and in-line documentation).
 * [speed.sh](https://github.com/mickeys/my_android_utilities/blob/master/speed.sh?ts=4) is related code I developed and documented, comparing the permutations of data transfer speed between these Android devices, SD cards, and eMMC.
 This code included an extensible system of adding new tests and the creation of a non-compressible video as a transfer source.